As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 What is the 404 Error Page?

 Your webpage and every part of it is permanent.
-However, there may be circumstances when your webpage or content is not visible to the user.
+However, there may be circumstances when your WordPress webpage is not available to your users and they run into a WordPress 404 not found error.
 These circumstances may occur because of technical or other issues.
 The problem triggers a 404 error message page on the visitor’s screen, making the visitor leave your page and surf for others, which can prove to be a big deal for you and users if this happens quite often.

 The 404 error page always signifies the page not found error.
 This error message can either make you lose your visitors or bring them back on track.
 The 404 error appears in different forms likely, error 404, HTTP 404, 404 error.
 Also, the error message formats differ according to the browsers.